JuliaDatabases/JDBC.jl/README.md

 close(csr)  # closes Connection, can be called on Connection or Cursor
 ```

-#### `DataStreams` Interface and Creating `DataFrame`s
+#### `Tables` Interface and Creating `DataFrame`s

-JDBC includes a [DataStreams](https://github.com/JuliaData/DataStreams.jl) interface.
-A DataStreams `Source` object can be created from a `JDBC.Cursor` or a
+JDBC includes a [Tables](https://github.com/JuliaData/Tables.jl) interface.
+A Tables
-`JDBCRowIterator` simply by doing e.g. `JDBC.Source(csr)`.
-This object implements the DataStreams `Data.Source` interface.
-It can be useful for retrieving metadata
+`Source` object can be created from a `JDBC.Cursor` or a `JDBCRowIterator` simply by doing
-with `Data.schema`.
+e.g. `JDBC.Source(csr)`.
+It can be useful for retrieving metadata with `Tables.schema`.

-This is also useful for loading data from a database into an object that implements the DataStreams `Data.Sink` interface such as a `DataFrame`.
+This is also useful for loading data from a database into another object that implements the Tables interface.
 For this we
 provide also the convenient `JDBC.load` function.

 For example, you can do